 4. Blogger

 Starting a blog today has never been easier.
 You can have a site up and running within minutes.
-Your own computer and internet connection can make blogging one of your work from anywhere jobs.
+Your own computer and internet connection can make blogging one of your freelance jobs from home.

 If you’re a new blogger, you may find yourself caught up in trying to figure out the perfect name, color scheme, WordPress template, etc. Instead of getting stuck on the technicalities or the look of your blog, focus on building great and helpful content.